-Yes No (H) Have you been formally held in sanctioned by any court in a wr for disobeying its rules or order ritten order in the last fiv re years If the answer was "yes," descrithe name of the court before when contempt order or sanction, the court's rulings (a copy of the wattached to the application). nich such proceedings we caption of the proceeding ere conducted; the date of the of the (I) Please identify each proceedi pro hac vice in this state with • 11 1 oceed Name and Address of Court Date of Application Outcome of Appli ication
+Yes No (H) Have you been formally held sanctioned by any court in a v for disobeying its rules or ord written order in the last fi If the answer was "yes," described the name of the court before contempt order or sanction, the court's rulings (a copy of the attached to the application). which such proceedings which such proceedings which such proceedings which will be a such as a s vere conducted; the datings, and the substance te of the (I) Please identify each procee pro hac vice in this state wi • roceed Nam e and Address of Court Date of Application Outcome of Appl lication

 (J) Please identify each case in which you have appeared as counsel pro hac vice in this state within the immediately preceding twelve months, are presently appearing as counsel pro hac vice, or have pending applications for admission to appear pro hac vice, as follows:

 Name and Address of Court Style of Case

-Yes No
+(TT) Yes No

-(K) Have you read and become Uniform Civil Rules of Tourts for the Norther Mississippi?
-THE UNITED STATES DI STRICT
+(K) Have you read and become Uniform Civil Rules of T. Courts for the Northern Mississippi?
+HE UNITED STATES DIS STRICT

-Have you read and become of Professional Conduc SISSIPPI RULES
+Have you read and become OF PROFESSIONAL CONDUCT SISSIPPI RULES

-Please provide the following in associated for this case: nformation about the re sident attorney wh o has been
+Please provide the following in associated for this case: formation about the re sident attorney wh no has been

 Name a and Bar Number

-Firm N ame:
+Firm N Jame:

-Office .
 Address:

 City: State: Zip:

-Telepho one: Fax:
+Teleph one: Fax:

-Email a address.
+Email address:

-(M) The undersigned resident attorney certifies that he/she agrees to the association with Applicant in this matter and to the appearance as attorney of record with Applicant.
+(M) • he agrees to the association as attorney of record with

 Resident Attorney

-I certify that th e information prov ided in this Application is true and correct.
+I certify that the ne information prov ided in this Applic cation is true and correct.

-Date • Applicant's Handwritten Signature
+Date - Applicant's Handwritten Signature

-- oted by Local Rule ast be enclosed with 83.1(d)(5), the application fee established by a this Application.
+Unless exempted by Local Rule 83.1(d)(5), the application fee established by this Court must be enclosed with this Application. •

-CERTI FICATE OF SERVICE
+CERTI FICATE OF SEF RVICE

-The undersign ned Resident Attorn ney certifies that a copy of this Application for
+The undersig ned Resident Attor ney certifies that a copy of this Application for

-Adm ission Pro Hac V /ice has been maile ed or otherwise served on this date on all parties who
+Adn nission Pro Hac Vice has been maile ed or otherwise ser ved on this date on all parties who

-have appeared in this case.
+have appeared in this s case.

 This the day of , 20

-Resident Attorney
+Resid lent Attorney

+-